DonghaoWu/WebDev-tools-demo/Async/project/material2/note2.md

 - promise 是怎样运作的？

-    1. `Promise is used to overcome issues with multiple callbacks and provide better way to manage success and error conditions.` Promise looks little complex in the beginning but its very simple and effective to deal with. `Promise is an object which is returned by the async function like ajax.`
+    (要删) 1. `Promise is used to overcome issues with multiple callbacks and provide better way to manage success and error conditions.` Promise looks little complex in the beginning but its very simple and effective to deal with. `Promise is an object which is returned by the async function like ajax.`

-    2. There are two parts using a promise object.
+    (要删) 2.
+There are two parts using a promise object.
 Inside async function (Part1) and where its called (Part2).
     Part1 — Inside Async function,
     - Promise object is created.
     - Async function returns the promise object